bottlecapper/EmoMUNIT/README.md

-# Emotional Speech Conversion using Nonparallel Data
+# Nonparallel Emotional Speech Conversion using Style Transfer and MUNIT

 ## Introduction